Professional Development for Educators

 ACTING RIGHT: Building a Cooperative, Collaborative, Creative Classroom Community Through Drama

-This workshop takes the foundational elements of acting such as concentration, cooperation, and collaboration and creates a structured process, which can become the basis for effective classroom management every day.
+This arts integration workshop takes the foundational elements of acting such as concentration, cooperation, and collaboration and creates a structured process, which can become the basis for effective classroom management every day.
 This engaging, step-by-step approach empowers students to take ownership of and be responsible for their own behavior.
 Learn how to help students build the skills necessary to establish a sense of self-control, accountability, and teambuilding in your classroom.

 This workshop is recommended for any classroom based in active, social, cooperative learning.
 Check out all of the incredible add-on resources below!